chmccue/ui-selenium-java-cucumber-gradle-automation-framework/README.md

-# Test Automation Framework (V1.0)
+# Test Automation Framework
+NOTE: this framework is no longer maintained to a specific site; it is only for demonstration purposes.

-> UI Test Automation built in Java with SeleniumWebDriver, Junit, Cucumber using Gradle.
+> UI Test Automation built in Java with Selenium WebDriver, Junit, Cucumber, Gradle.

 **Supports:** MacOSX, Linux, Windows.